 Please practice the seven principles of Leave No Trace: plan ahead, stay on the trail, pack out what you bring to the hiking trail, leave areas as you found them, minimize campfire impacts, be considerate of other hikers, and do not approach or feed wildlife.

 If you hike the Maple Pass Loop counter-clockwise, it is a gradual climb up to Maple Pass.
-For the entire climb, you have amazing views over Ann Lake and then out to the North Cascades.
+For the entire climb, you have amazing views over Lake Ann and then out to the North Cascades.
 To get back to the parking lot, it’s a short but very steep descent through the woods that can be tough on the knees.

 This trail description is for hiking the Maple Pass Loop in the counter-clockwise direction.